 Male and female pattern thinning may have other medical associated conditions, such as in women Polycystic Ovarian syndrome or hormone imbalances.
-However in most cases this inherited hair loss condition is NOT due to raised levels of hormones.
-Androgen Dependant Alopecia is a pre disposed inherited condition and is triggered by the influence of circulating male (androgens) hormones.
-The hair follicle becomes sensitive to these hormones causing the effected follicles miniaturize, this results in terminal (mature) hairs gradually developing into finer smaller (vellous) hairs.
+However, in most cases, this inherited hair loss condition is NOT due to raised levels of hormones.
+Androgen Dependant Alopecia is predisposed of the inherited condition and is triggered by the influence of circulating male (androgens) hormones.
+The hair follicle becomes sensitive to these hormones causing the affected follicles to miniaturise, this results in terminal (mature) hairs gradually developing into finer smaller (vellous) hairs.

 Patients who attend Sussex Trichology with this complain that their hair lacks body, the scalp is increasingly more visible and that it is both embarrassing and very upsetting.

-At Sussex Trichology, this condition in women can be completely arrested in most cases improved hair density can be achieved.
+At Sussex Trichology, this condition in women can be completely arrested in most cases; improved hair density can be achieved.
 Contrary to some medical opinions, certain HRT and oral contraceptive pills can exacerbate rather than help this condition.
-It is most important for these women that are considering commencing these are given advice on the most appropriate ones.
+It is essential for these women that are considering commencing these are advised the most appropriate ones.
 I often work alongside other medical disciplines such as Endocrinologists and Gynaecologists.
 I am endorsed by many of these.

 There are currently no Trichologists available on the NHS and most Dermatologists are unable to diagnose and advice accurately how to both treat and prevent this condition from getting worse.
 Your GP may mention the use of Regaine (available from a Pharmacy) but in my opinion, this is insufficient used alone to either block the androgens or stimulate a sustainable level of regrowth for the patient.